Peg Nopoulos

 Peg Nopoulos, MD

-Peg Nopoulos is a Professor of Psychiatry, Pediatrics and Neurology and the Chair and Departmental Executive Officer of Psychiatry.
+Peg Nopoulos is a Professor of Psychiatry, Pediatrics, and Neurology and the Chair and Departmental Executive Officer of Psychiatry.

 Dr. Nopoulos’ research focuses on the study of the brain and behavior.
 This is done using state of the art neuroimaging techniques, specifically Magnetic Resonance Imaging (MRI).
 Dr. Nopoulos is interested in aspects of understanding normal healthy brains such as differences in brain structure and function between the sexes, as well as understanding how the brain changes with development through adolescence.
 In regard to the study of disease, her lab has investigated differences in brain structure and function a wide variety of conditions, including: craniofacial disorders such as clefts of the lip and/or palate, Huntington’s Disease and Juvenile-onset Huntington’s Disease, prematurity in infants, and Myotonic Dystrophy type 1.
 Dr. Nopoulos has served as Vice Chair for Research for the Department of Psychiatry since 2011.